Child Welfare

 Fatality reviews are typically conducted two to three months following a critical incident.
 This timeframe allows for the receipt of autopsy or medical examiner records, coordination of participant schedules, and consideration of the current volume of reviews being managed by a limited number of facilitators.

-Each report undergoes a thorough review process, which includes review and input from the assigned supervisor, Assistant Attorney General (AAG), committee members, Administrator, and Director.
-Once finalized, the report is submitted to the DCYF Office of Public Affairs for redaction and publication.
+Each report undergoes a thorough review process, which includes input from the assigned supervisor, Assistant Attorney General (AAG), committee members, the QA/CQI Administrator, Director of Practice Support and Quality Improvement, as well as the Office of Public Affairs (OPA).
+Once finalized, the report is submitted to the Legal Office Records and Discovery (DCYF) for redaction, then published.

 Qtr 1 2024